Resources of other organizations to which Presbyterians relate

 Creating Interfaith Community, by Marston Speight, published by the United Methodist Church with a study guide.
 See a review and order information in NAINews.

 Current Dialogue, periodic publication of the World Council of Churches interreligious office, available online.
+See there the list of topics in the various issues, going back to 1997.

 Dialogue and Proclamation: Reflection . . . on Interreligious Dialogue and the Proclamation of the Gospel of Jesus Christ, a foundational Catholic document